barrachri/christianbarra.com/content/page/now.md

 I have 3 main areas of focus (yes...they are interrelated):

-    - Polyniq
+    - polyniq
     - Python
     - Skills

-### Polyniq
+### polyniq

-[Polyniq](https://www.polyniq.com) (polynomial uniqueness) is SaaS I am working on, with the goal of providing recommendation and personalisation of contents/products and more generally of the user experience.
+[polyniq](https://www.polyniq.com) (polynomial uniqueness) is SaaS I am working on, with the goal of providing recommendation and personalisation of contents/products and more generally of the user experience.

 ### Python